 In primitive liftboat designs, the jacking systems were actuated with cable systems and were smaller and typically worked in shallower inshore waters.
 As liftboat technology developed, designs allowed for operation in deeper waters.
 Simultaneously, advancements in accommodations, cranes, open work decks, longer and stronger legs, and hydraulics jacking systems afforded the expanded use of liftboats.

-The hazards associated with liftboat operations necessitated USCG’s need to address safety in this area (see NVIC 8-81 Ch.1 below).
+The hazards associated with liftboat operations necessitated USCG’s need to address safety in this area (see NVIC 8-81 Ch.1 information below).

 OSVs were a new vessel with a particular purpose and design to support the offshore oil and gas industry.
 There were no specific regulations for the design and operations of OSVs that took into account their unique operational profile.